KevinRCooper/call-of-duty-data/README.md

 5. **Console Logs**
     - The script prints out the top 5 positive correlation features and the top 5 negative correlation features.
     - “Positive” could be things you want to do more of, while “negative” might be things to avoid (like suicides).

-## Example Insights (Hypothetical)
-- **Damage Taken (Previous Match)** might appear at the top of both the Random Forest importances and correlation analysis, indicating some interesting phenomenon: maybe riskier play leads to higher skill matches next time.
-- **Suicides (Previous Match)** could show a negative correlation, suggesting that more suicides in a previous match correlate with a lower skill match next time.

-> **Note**: These insights are entirely subject to the dataset’s actual content and may or may not generalize.

 ## Contributing